Château de la Motte: Evolution

 The first motte and bailey forts were built to defend Viking/Norman power in Normandy, as the lords of Maine in the south, and Brittany, to the west, occasionally intruded in force.
 The river Orne was the southernmost Norman boundary for much of the 10th century, and was defended by a series of mottes, usually in groups.

-Motte and bailey castles usually had two main parts, both surrounded by wet or dry moats, then a wooden palisade.
-First constructed was the motte, or earthmound topped by a wooden tower.
+Motte-and-bailey castles usually had two main parts, both surrounded by wet or dry moats, then a wooden palisade.
+First constructed was the motte, or earthen mound, that was topped by a wooden tower.
 The tower was a last defense in an attack, and sometimes the lord's residence.
 The bailey contained barns, barracks, blacksmithy, chapel and other support structures.
 A removable wooden bridge linked the tower to the courtyard and a single fortified gate welcomed the visitor crossing the moat.

 The motte may have been similar to one excavated nearby at Land de Goult, near Carrouges.
 Archeologists uncovered a lower court 50–80 m across.
 The motte was 40–60 m across at the base, with a flattened top for the tower 10–20 m high and 15–20 m wide at the top.

 After William the Conqueror's death, his sons revived motte making in the area to consolidate power from nearby Château de Falaise and Argentan.
 Lords continued building motte and bailey castles in the region throughout the ongoing feudal anarchy, until the mid-12th century.
 Thus, Château de la Motte may have originated close the letter's date of 1217.